 Volumes 58 to current are available in full text.
 Only article citations are available for volumes 55-57.
 Please select a volume using the menu below.
-If a desired issue or article is not available here, please contact Tammy Nguyen, Business Editor.
+If a desired issue or article is not available here, please contact Michelle Cappellucci, Business Editor.

 The International Arbitration Club of New York awarded Professor Charles H. Brower II the Smit-Lowenfeld Prize for best scholarly article in the field of international arbitration for his article "Arbitration and Antitrust: Navigating the Contours of Mandatory Law," which appeared in the December 2011 issue of the Buffalo Law Review.

 Todd E. Pettys's article Judicial Retention Elections, the Rule of Law, and the Rhetorical Weaknesses of Consequentialism, 60 Buff.
 L. Rev. 69 (2012), has generated a lot of discussion:

 - The Press-Citizen Editorial Board agrees with Pettys, saying "Iowa’s current judicial nominating system ... all but ties the hands of judges from defending themselves."

 - Jordan M. Singer reflected on the uncertain future of judicial retention elections in BLR's The Docket.

 - Pettys's article was featured in an editorial, "Judges Need to Learn to Defend Themselves," in the Iowa City Press-Citizen.